 “I wanted to create a positive environment for teachers,” Melissa states.
 “A place where they can feel secure.
 I focus on staff development and empowering teachers in their chosen field.”

 With a strong, educated, and experienced staff in place, and ever-growing community roots, Mi Casita Philadelphia soon sprouted a sister school in Melissa’s hometown of Fort Worth, Texas.
-Now, the Main Line is the next region to become the newest member of Mi Casita’s familia, with an eight-classroom location on Cricket Avenue in the heart of Ardmore, slated to open in January 2020.
+Now, the Main Line is the next region to become the newest member of Mi Casita’s familia, with an eight-classroom location on Cricket Avenue in the heart of Ardmore, slated to open in Winter 2020.

 At Mi Casita, a preschool that also functions as a daycare, Spanish is learned via total immersion, with native Spanish speakers from around the world, through a project-based approach.
 Classes study subjects such as art, the ocean, and space travel.
 No worksheets are used in teaching, encouraging each student’s unique experience and authenticity of expression.
 Thus, teachers are able assess what a child is learning without restriction or a need to ‘color inside the lines.’